i-Captain/100-days-of-code/log.md

 ## Day 0.7 - 22.
 July 2020

 #### Today's Progress:
 A first alpha version is ready.
 Took much too long.
-Struggeled with CustomPainter and my RxSetting model.
+Struggled with CustomPainter and my RxSetting model.
 Code is still to cleanup and refactor.

 #### Thoughts:
 I am looking forward to use GetX with firebase or flutter_moor.